 What are the different types of fertility treatments?

-Here we explore 7 different fertility treatment options to give you a feel for what’s out there.
+Well, here we explore 7 different fertility treatment options to give you a feel for what’s out there.

-For many women, especially women with PCOS (polycystic ovary syndrome), medication that spurs their ovaries on to produce mature eggs can be a very effective fertility treatment.
 (Note: “mature” means the eggs are ready to leave the ovary and be fertilized by any handy sperm that come along.)

 2. Intrauterine insemination (IUI)